Wil-Ro/BlogPosts/posts/Useful Notes/Quotes.md

 - "When did we decide it was more fun to own everything than take care of it?" -Randy, book of randicus
 - "Silver bullets are for killing werewolves, not building technology" -Jim Nielsen in [Contract is clarifying](https://blog.jim-nielsen.com/2024/contrast-is-clarifying/)
 - "The ultra-centralism asked by Lenin is full of **the sterile spirit of the overseer**.
 It is not a positive and creative spirit.
 Lenin's concern is not so much to make the activity of the party more fruitful as to control the party--to narrow the movement rather than to develop it, to bind rather than to unify it..." -Rosa Luxemburg on her contemporary, Lenin
+- [in the context of the internet being unfriendly to humans and full of scams] "If you think you’re not this stupid, you are privileged and need to have more solidarity with your fellow human beings." - [Never forgive them](https://www.wheresyoured.at/never-forgive-them/) by Edward Zitron, imo a good view for most of politics too, people are constantly convinced the average voter is an idiot.
+Stop that.

 ## Things Friends Have Said
 - "Brains are just machines that have thoughts, we don't really have much of a choice there, what we do have a choice about is what the body does with those thoughts.
 We exist in the interface between a thinking machine and the physical world" - Bob Vaughan-Williams